Valentinian I: Rise to power

 At the news of Julian's death on a campaign against the Sasanian Empire, the army hastily declared Jovian the new emperor.
 Jovian extricated his soldiers from Persian territory by agreeing to a humiliating peace treaty, then started back to Constantinople.
 During Jovian's brief reign Valentinian was promoted to tribune of a Scutarii (elite infantry) regiment, which Hughes considered to reflect the new emperor’s trust in him, and dispatched to Ancyra (modern day Ankara).

 Jovian died in mysterious circumstances before he reached the capital, and a meeting of civil and military officials was convened at Nicaea to choose a new emperor.
 Salutius, who had already refused the throne after Julian's death, now did so again, first for himself and then on behalf of his son.
 Two other names were proposed: Aequitius, a tribune of the first Scutarii, and Januarius, a relative of Jovian's in charge of military supplies in Illyricum.
 Both were rejected; Aequitius as too rough and boorish, Januarius because he was too far away.
-As a man well qualified and at hand nearby, the assembly finally agreed upon Valentinian and sent messengers to inform him in Ancyra.
+The assembly finally agreed upon Valentinian, as a man both well qualified and nearby, and sent messengers to inform him in Ancyra.